 From 2014 through spring 2019, Donovan was NPR's Chief Washington Editor, leading an award-winning team of journalists covering the White House, Congress, the Supreme Court and American politics.
 She led the transformation of the Washington Desk from a radio-only shop to a multi-platform team that operated seamlessly on radio, digital, social and podcasting.
 Prior to that role, she was the Deputy Washington Editor.

-For the 2008, 2004 and 2000 presidential elections as well as the mid-terms in between, Donovan was NPR's lead elections editor.
-In this role she guided coverage throughout the election cycle on NPR newsmagazines Morning Edition and All Things Considered as well as special coverage of debates, primaries and the election night.
+For the 2008, 2004 and 2000 presidential elections, as well as many midterms in between, Donovan was NPR's lead elections editor.
+In this role, she guided NPR's political coverage on Morning Edition and All Things Considered as well as special coverage of primaries, conventions and election nights.

 Donovan graduated magna cum lade from Tufts University with a Bachelor of Arts in political science.

 A runner, reader and cook, Donovan lives in D.C. with her husband.
 Her four children have flown from the nest, but still inspire her every day.